ajschumacher/so_tense_very_flow_wow/README.md

 ## 1.0
 ```

-It feels a little strange to "run" a constant.
+It may feel a little strange to "run" a constant.
 But it isn't so
 different from evaluating an expression as usual in Python; it's just
 that TensorFlow is managing its own space of things - the computational
 graph - and it has its own method of evaluation.